vantage-sh/docs.vantage.sh/docs/vantage_mcp.md

 With the Vantage MCP ([Model Context Protocol](https://modelcontextprotocol.io/introduction)), you can use natural language to explore your organization’s cloud costs via MCP clients, like Claude, Cursor, Goose, and others.
 Ask questions about your organization's previous and current cloud cost spend, cost tagging, provider integrations, and more.
 The MCP lets you interact with your cloud cost data through AI assistants and MCP clients.
 By acting as a bridge to Vantage's existing APIs, the Vantage MCP Server lets you query cloud spend data using natural language and makes cost analysis more intuitive.

-Vantage has a remote and self-hosted version of the MCP.
+Vantage has remote and self-hosted versions of the MCP.

 - **Self-Hosted MCP**: With the Self-Hosted MCP, customers are responsible for deploying and managing their own instance of the MCP server, which includes managing API keys, handling authentication, and performing regular updates to keep up with new releases.
 - **Remote MCP:** With the Remote Vantage MCP, Vantage manages all the above items.
 Customers do not need to deploy a new instance of the MCP when updates are released.